Close Menu

 Before installation, confirm these steps are in your project plan:

-- Subfloor inspection and levelling: Any unevenness beyond 3/16 of an inch over 10 feet must be corrected.
-Self-levelling compound is the standard fix.
+1. Subfloor inspection and levelling: Any unevenness beyond 3/16 of an inch over 10 feet must be corrected to meet ANSI A108 standards for natural stone.
+Self-leveling compound is the standard fix.

-- Membrane installation: In wet areas, a crack-isolation or waterproofing membrane goes down before tile.
+3. Membrane installation: In wet areas, install a crack-isolation or waterproofing membrane per NTCA Reference Manual guidelines before tile.
 Do not skip this in Chatham homes where basements or subfloors may experience seasonal movement.

 One detail that often gets missed: grout colour.
 Bright white grout can be difficult to keep clean in high-traffic areas.
 Light grey or bone-toned grout is a more forgiving choice and still keeps the floor looking clean and sharp.